dennispassway/Obj-C-Styleguide/README.md

 ```

 ### Naming
 Long, descriptive method and variable names are good.
+Class names use upper camel case.
+In general there should be one class per .h/.m file.

 **Examples**
 ```objc